Skip to content

 The Commercial List Project

-The Commercial List of the Ontario Superior Court is one of Canada’s leading courts for commercial disputes.
+The Commercial List of the Ontario Superior Court is one of Canada’s leading courts for large, complex commercial disputes.
 It hears many of the country’s most significant bankruptcy and restructuring cases, corporate disputes, and other commercial matters.

 Since the beginning of 2019, we have maintained a database of all new decisions of the Ontario Superior Court’s Commercial List that are published on CanLII.
 This dataset includes over 40 characteristics for each and every reported Commercial List decision.
 This data allows us to gain important insights relating to the work of the Commercial List, which complements our lawyers’ expert judgment and first-hand knowledge.